SamK/picam/README.md

 # PiCam

-**WARNING: This project is under heavy developpment***
+**WARNING: This project is under heavy developpment**

-These scripts handle the events of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) program.
-This script checks if the zone is secure and disable motion if it's the case.
-If the zone is considered unsecure, then Motion detection is enabled.

-Basically:

-1. When a new event is started, the user receives an email
-1. When a new image is created, the user receives an email with the image as attachment.
-The image is uploaded to Dropbox.
-1. When a new video is created, the user receives an image and the video is uploaded to Dropbox.

 > Note that this is a personal project.
 > It might not fit you at all.
 > It does not work well anyway and is sketchy.

+These scripts handle the events of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) program.

+Examples:

+* When an image is created, it's sent by email.
+* When an video is created, it's uploaded to Dropbox.
+* automatically disables or enables motion detection

 ## Compatibility